DavidCalebChaparroOrozco/Daily-Projects/README.md

   - `time` for performance tracking

   This organizer solves real-world clutter problems with clean, maintainable code.
 The graphical folder picker makes it accessible to non-technical users, while the detailed console output provides transparency during operation.
+* Day 413: 📂 Recent File Finder with Tkinter 🔍

+  Today, I developed a **Recent File Finder** application using Python and Tkinter, which helps users quickly locate and analyze recently modified files in any directory.
+The project focuses on file system operations and GUI development with a clean, functional interface.

+  - **Directory Selection**: Users can browse and select any directory using a native file dialog
+  - **Customizable Search**: Adjustable number of recent files to display (1-100)
+  - **Comprehensive File Info**: Displays file path, modification timestamp, and size in KB
+  - **Sortable Results**: Clickable column headers to sort by file attributes
+  - **Error Handling**: Validates directory existence and handles file system errors gracefully

+  - **Tkinter GUI**: Uses `ttk` widgets for a native-looking, responsive interface
+  - **File System Operations**: Leverages `os` module to retrieve file metadata
+  - **Tabular Display**: Organizes results in a scrollable Treeview widget
+  - **Human-Readable Formatting**: Converts timestamps and file sizes for better readability

+  This project provided valuable experience in building practical desktop utilities with Python.
+I gained deeper understanding of file system operations, GUI layout management, and user-friendly data presentation.
+The application solves a real-world need for quickly accessing recent files while demonstrating clean Python implementation.